 Weight: 55 to 80 pounds

-Physical Characteristics: Medium to large-sized sturdy, athletic build; smooth, water-resistant double coats; otter-like tailContinue to 5 of 10 below.
+Physical Characteristics: Sturdy, athletic build; smooth, water-resistant double coat; otter-like tailContinue to 5 of 10 below.

 05 of 10